ACEsuit/mace/docs/guide/openmm.rst

 to run these the necessary files are in the ``examples/example_data`` folder of the openmmtools repository.

-Below are more detailed instructions
+Below are more detailed instructions.

 Pure MD simulations
 ~~~~~~~~~~~~~~~~~~~